linux-installer-archives/update-software/README.md

 This project uses Java 11.

-If the 'ci' machine uses Java 13, we may not want to use Java 13 to build the project.
+If the 'ci' machine uses another Java version, for example Java 13, we may not want to use this version to build the project.

-To do this, we can either:
+So, in order to keep building this project with Java 11:

 add to `Makefile`